onjin/vim-startup/README.md

  * chmod +x ./vim-startup.sh && ./vim-startup.sh

 Script will make backup of your existing .vim && .vimrc, create basic .vim/ layout and install vundle plugin.
-Next vim will be runned to install plugins (you can omit .vimrc errors at this time).
+Next vim will be runned to install plugins.

-After installation run gvim and follow instructions in popup windows to finish installation of spell dictionaries (or disable spelling in .vimrc).

 Plugins